appdotnet/api-spec/content/docs/resources/filter/lifecycle.md

 ## Update a Filter

-Updates a specific <a href="../objects/filter.md">Filter</a> object.
+Updates a specific [Filter](/docs/resources/filter/) object.
 When a filter is updated, all the streams using the filter will start using the new filter criteria.
-You can update a filter by PUTing an object that matches the [filter schema](../objects/filter.md) with an HTTP header of ```Content-Type: application/json```.
-The entire filter will be replaced with new value but id's ```id``` will remain the same.
-Please refer to the documentation on [how to create a filter](#create-a-filter) for more information.
+You can update a filter by PUTing an object that matches the [Filter schema](/docs/resources/filter/) with an HTTP header of ```Content-Type: application/json```.
+The entire filter will be replaced with new value but it's ```id``` will remain the same.
+Please refer to the documentation on [how to create a Filter](#create-a-filter) for more information.

 <%= migration_warning ['response_envelope'] %>